decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This document is organized as follows:

-* (#core-operations) defines core operations of the signature scheme.
+* (#scheme-definition) defines the BBS signature scheme including any parameters required to define a concrete ciphersuite.

 * (#security-considerations) defines security considerations associated to the signature scheme.

-* (#ciphersuites) defines concrete ciphersuites for the signature scheme.
+* (#ciphersuites) defines the format of a ciphersuite alongside a concrete ciphersuite based on the BLS12-381 curve.

 # Conventions